RashJrEdmund/technicall-document/README.md

 # Technical_Documentation

+# AUTHOR
+    This project was made by "RASH"

 ## About
    This project was a simple assignment given to test our still growing skills. it's about implement a pdf-like document with it's fixed side nav bar and a body.